amirmekk/Bibliolater-social-network/README.md

 # Bibliolater

-An instagram like social network destined for books enthusiasts and sharing quotes.
+An Instagram like a social network for book enthusiasts to share their favorite quotes.

 built using flutter and firebase, signin and login using google auth only.